 The Republic of Armenia is a landlocked country located in Eurasia, in the South of the magnificent Caucasus mountain range.
-In the beginning of the 20th century, Armenia went through a terrible genocide before becoming part of the Soviet Union.
-The nation has now fully recovered from this tortured past and is ready to show its best to travelers.
+At the beginning of the 20th century, Armenia went through a terrible genocide before becoming part of the Soviet Union.
+The nation has now fully recovered from this tortured past and is ready to show its best to travellers.
 Armenia offers a wide range of travel experiences, from luxury holidays in Yerevan, the capital, to backpacking in rural areas like Dilijan or Jermuk, where nature is simply stunning.
 Countless superb ancient monasteries and churches are scattered across the country, bearing witness to Armenia’s rich history.

 We make every effort to ensure that the information posted on our website is up to date and accurate according to the latest public health recommendations; however, it is impossible for us to make changes on a daily basis.